To receive occasional news and updates about this program, please Click Here.

 For many decades, emerging directors felt they had to choose between working on the stage, or working in film and television.
 The skills sets overlap to some degree, but not in totality…which made the acquisition of experience difficult.
 Recently, however, the field of directing has begun to widen.
 The notion of a director successfully transitioning back and forth between these overlapping industries is now not only possible, but in some cases, encouraged.
 Their imaginations are vital to the future of both mediums.

 The Fellowship for Directing in Television is a career development initiative for stage directors to observe the craft of film/TV direction.
 Through network building with industry professionals and shadowing successful film/television directors, the Fellow will gain essential skills and contacts to begin working in both mediums.

 1) SHADOW DIRECTING ASSIGNMENT

 Those selected to participate become part of the Drama League Directing Talent Pool.
 Drama League staff, entertainment executives, executive producers and/or producing episodic directors select individuals to shadow on an episode of produced television.
 Shadowing assignments are not guaranteed; however, if an assignment is secured, the Fellow will shadow production and shooting.
 Observing post-production is solely at the discretion of producers.
 Drama assignments typically run three or more weeks, and comedy assignments usually run one to two weeks.
 The duration of an individual's participation is at the discretion of the Drama League staff, executive producers and/or episodic directors.

 Directors on shadowing assignments will receive a paid stipend when actively shadowing on a production, the amount of which will be disclosed prior to acceptance.
-The stipend will be approximately $2,000, but could be less or more depending upon the length and location of the assignment.
+In the 2017 cycle, the Stipend was $2000, but could be less or more depending upon the length and location of the assignment.
 The amount of the Stipend will be disclosed prior to acceptance.

 Fellows will be provided with travel to the city of the shooting location.
 In-city travel is not included.